bctiemann/pri/README.md

 contains all the models that have encrypted fields, which include any potential PII or otherwise sensitive data.

 See `pri/db_routers.py` for how this is configured.
 Only those models listed in `FRONT_MODELS` are routed via "front".
-However, all models are present in both databases; they are empty in the database where that model is not used in the routing.
+Wagtail tables live in the "back" database to avoid complications with migrations.

 Note that in this project, there is no distinction between "secure" and "non-secure" areas of the site.
 The entire site should be SSL-protected.